openharmony/docs/en/application-dev/ability/stage-formextension.md

-# FA Widget Development
+# Stage Widget Development

 ## Widget Overview

 A widget is a set of UI components used to display important information or operations for an application.
 It provides users with direct access to a desired application service, without requiring them to open the application.

 A widget displays brief information about an application on the UI of another application (host application, currently system applications only) and provides basic interactive features such as opening a UI page or sending a message.
-The widget client is responsible for displaying the widget.
+The widget client is responsible for displaying the service widget.

 Basic concepts:

 - Widget provider
   The widget provider is an atomic service that provides the content to be displayed.
 It controls the display content, component layout, and component click events of a widget.
 - Widget client